momlife/Mom.life-mini-apps-JS-API/README_EN.md

     </html>

-Example above contains calls to available methods from PreggieAPP.
+Example above contains calls to available methods from mom.life APP.
 The entry point to APP is a global object **PREGGIEAPI**.

-If this page runs in browser (not in Preggie application), will be used mock data (for development).
+If this page runs in browser (not in mom.life application), will be used mock data (for development).
- If runs in PreggieAPP application, will be used data obtained directly from the very PreggieAPP.
+ If runs in mom.life APP application, will be used data obtained directly from the very mom.life APP.

 Full description of methods can be found [here](http://docs.momlifeextensionsdocumentation.apiary.io/#reference).